Hi, I'm Susan, entrepreneur and the founder of GetRealLive.

 I moved to Hong Kong from Canada in 1989 and from the moment my feet hit the ground in Hong Kong, it felt like home and it became my home for 10 incredible years.
 Through a series of extraordinary opportunities, I learned the ropes of the media industry rapidly.
 I worked at News Ltd as South China Morning Post Advertising Manager for Hong Kong’s leading English-language magazine.
 I represented 13 USA/Canada titles in Asia including: The New York Times, San Francisco Chronicle, The Dallas Morning News, Worth Magazine, Sunrise Magazine, The Globe and Mail – just to name a few.

-During this time, I also rose to the challenge of Associate Publisher of Expression Magazine (the American Express card member mag).
+During this time, I also rose to the challenge of Associate Publisher of Expression Magazine (the American Express card member magazine).
 During this time I learned from some of the industry greats.
 It really was a phenomenal time of life.
-Who knew that from here Australia, LA and Canada would become home as well.
+Who knew that from here, Australia, Los Angeles and Canada would become home as well?

 As an early adopter of most things.....
 I started blogging in 2005 when it wasn't even really a thing...